-While not necessarily hindu rituals and traditions, I had my own traditions and patterns of behavior which I ran to instead of running to God.
-They never truly satisfied me and at times left me feeling empty and always searching for more, often to my own destruction.
-I believe in general, and know definitively for myself, that what we believe is giving us freedom is frequently just adding on chains, when what we are seeking isn’t God.
+While not necessarily Hindu rituals and traditions, I had my own routines and patterns of behavior which I ran to instead of running to God.
+They never truly satisfied me and usually left me feeling empty and always searching for more, often to my own destruction.

-As I read this verse in Romans today, I was so thankful for the gift of grace that is a new life that is not about what we have to do, and is instead about everything that Jesus did.
-A life outside of the law and its punishments when we didn’t live up to its perfect standards.
-This new life looses us from chains we had in our old life, a life in which we would run to our own rituals instead of running to God.
+As I read this verse in Romans today, I was so thankful for the gift of grace that is a new life not about what we must do, but instead about everything that Jesus already did, A life outside of the law and its punishments when we don’t live up to God’s perfectly holy standards, because we are never able.
+This new life frees us from chains we were bound by when we were dead in sin, a life in which we ran to our own rituals instead of running to God.

-I thank God there is no more condemnation, and that I had to do nothing to receive it.
+I thank God there is no more condemnation because of the price Jesus paid for my freedom on the cross, and that I didn’t have to work to receive that gift.